 Collimation Quick Check

-You can check your collimation with collimation tools, feel free to check out my Recommended Gear Page for my picks.
+You can check your collimation with collimation tools, feel free to check out the abundance of tools and styles in all price ranges.
 They are easy to use and not hard to get the hang of.
 You can see what they are on Amazon for a quick glance to get an idea.
 More info on available collimation tools.

 You can learn more about what is involved with a reflector telescope with this article as well, What is a Reflector Telescope.

 This may seem like, duh?
 However, it made it here because of the nature of a telescope inverting your image, and the differences in magnification of the two scopes.

 Say you’re looking at the moon, it is apparent that you need to adjust your knobs and bring the moon into a better view because it is so bright and large.
 You can tell you are almost on it.

 However, looking at something farther away, you may not have it centered, and when you adjust the knobs, you lose it.
 This is more along the lines of not being able to find it.
 Still, you can sometimes try to focus on something that disappears when you focus because it isn’t lined up, but you can see it when it is out of focus and blurry.